andyhall/ndarray-pathfinder/README.md

 # ndarray-pathfinder

-A* pathfinding through an [ndarray](https://github.com/scijs/ndarray) of cost values
+A* pathfinding through an [ndarray](https://github.com/scijs/ndarray) of cost values.

 ### Installation: